thebigcrafter/KygekPingTPS/README.md

 | `/ping [player]` | Current ping of a player | `kygekpingtps.ping` | true |
 | `/tps` | Current TPS of the server | `kygekpingtps.tps` | true |

+Use `-kygekpingtps.ping` to blacklist the `/ping` command permission and `-kygekpingtps.tps` to blacklist the `/tps` command permission in PurePerms.

 # Upcoming Features

 - Able to change no permission message in `config.yml`